 Removal by Fellow Directors.
 Only under limited circumstances can directors, whether appointed or elected, be removed by fellow directors.
 A director’s seat can be declared vacant under the following circumstances.

 - Missed Meetings.
-The Corporations Code allows for removal of a director for missing meetings if provided for in the bylaws.
+The Corporations Code allows for the removal of a director for missing meetings if provided for in the bylaws.
 (Corp.
-Code §7221(a).)
+Code § 7221(a).)
 A common bylaw provision is to allow the board to remove a director who misses three consecutive regular meetings or a total of four regular meetings in a 12-month period.

 Due Process.
 The vote to vacate a seat is not a disciplinary action--the board is not fining a director for violating a rule.
 Rather, it is declaring the seat vacant because the person is no longer qualified to be a director.
 Even so, the board should give notice to the director and hold a hearing in executive session to give the director an opportunity to cure the disqualification.
 If the director cannot or refuses to cure the disqualifying issue, the board can vote to vacate the seat.

 Replacement Director.
 Once a seat has been vacated, the board can appoint a replacement to fill the seat unless the bylaws state otherwise.

 Removing An Appointed Director.
 Except for the circumstances described above, a board cannot remove a director it appointed to a vacant seat.
 An appointed director has the same powers and duties as other directors.
 An appointed director occupies a seat on the board the same as if he/she had been elected to the board.
 Accordingly, the removal of an appointed director follows the same process as used for removing an elected director.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.